R-36M Voyevoda / SS-18 SATAN

 The flight tests of a the R-36M2 missile (variant-6) carrying a single warhead with a yield of 20 MT were completed in September 1989 and deployment began in August 1991.

-The only deployed versions of the SS-18 are the R-36M UTTh and R-36M2.
-In 1997 there were 186 deployed launchers for these missiles in Russia.
+The only deployed versions of the SS-18 were the R-36M UTTh and R-36M2 in 1997, by which time there were 186 deployed launchers for these missiles in Russia.
 The dismantling of 104 launchers located in Kazakhstan was completed in September 1996.

 The Reagan and Bush administrations respected the SS-18 to such a degree that they made it the main focus of their arms control initiatives.
 The START II Treaty specifically banned land-based MIRV systems, in part, because of the threat the SS-18 posed to the balance of power.
 It was seen as a first-strike weapon and a very destabilizing presence in the bilateral relationship.